rohydro93/SoIT_ChatBot_BrownTeam/README.md

 # Project Information
-This project was forked from SDEV 265 FA24 Blue Team and aims to help Ivy Tech students and staff use the chatbot as their go-to source for information.
-We hope our contributions will be helpful to both users and fellow contributors.

-## Key Features
-- Added Filipino Language
-- Logs Conversations and Unanswered Inquiries
-- Improved the UI/UX
-- Expanded the Database

-## Installation (Credits to Blue Team)

-- [From FA25: install dotenv (npm install dotenv) ]

-# Project Information
-This project was forked from SDEV 265 FA24 Blue Team and aims to help Ivy Tech students and staff use the chatbot as their go-to source for information.
+This project was forked from SDEV 265 FA24 Blue Team and aims to help Ivy Tech students and staff use the chatbot as their _go-to_ source for information.
 We hope our contributions will be helpful to both users and fellow contributors.

 ## Key Features
 - Added Filipino Language